nkeledjian/SpaceTrivia/README.md

 # TriviaGame
-A timed trivia game to test one's knowledge.
+Space Themed Trivia!
+Test your knowledge of the cosmos...
-Built with JavaScript and jQuery.
+Built with JavaScript/jQuery.